Chesterfield, Derbyshire: History

 Chesterfield was in the Hundred of Scarsdale.
 The town received its market charter in 1204 from King John, which constituted the town as a free borough, granting the burgesses of Chesterfield the privileges of those of Nottingham and Derby.
 In 1266, the Battle of Chesterfield saw a band of rebel barons defeated by a royalist army.

 Elizabeth I granted a charter in either 1594 or 1598, creating a corporation of a mayor, six aldermen, six brethren, and twelve capital burgesses.
 This remained its charter until the borough was reshaped under the Municipal Corporations Act 1835.
 It originally consisted only of the township of Chesterfield but absorbed some surrounding townships in 1892.
 There was a major extension when the borough absorbed New Whittington and Newbold urban district in 1920.
 Chesterfield's current boundaries date from 1 April 1974, when the Borough of Chesterfield was formed under the Local Government Act 1972 by amalgamating the municipal borough of Chesterfield, the urban district of Staveley and the parish of Brimington from Chesterfield Rural District.

-Chesterfield benefited much from the building of the Chesterfield Line – part of the Derby to Leeds railway (North Midland Line) begun in 1837 by George Stephenson.
+Chesterfield benefitted much from the building of the Chesterfield Line – part of the Derby to Leeds railway (North Midland Line) begun in 1837 by George Stephenson.
 During the work, a sizeable seam of coal was discovered while the Clay Cross Tunnel was constructed.
-This and the local ironstone were exploited by Stephenson, who set up a company in Clay Cross to trade in the minerals.
+George then founded the Clay Cross company producing coal, iron ore, and limestone.

 During his time in Chesterfield, Stephenson lived at Tapton House, remaining there until his death in 1848.
 He is interred in Trinity Church.
 A statue of him was erected outside Chesterfield railway station in 2006.

+The population in 1841 was 6,212 inhabitants.

 Governance

 Local government in Chesterfield has a two-tier structure.
 At the upper tier of services such as consumer protection, education, main roads and social services is provided by Derbyshire County Council.
 At the lower tier, housing, planning, refuse collection and burial grounds are provided by Chesterfield Borough Council.
-The borough is unparished with the exceptions of Brimington and Staveley, whose councils perform limited functions in their areas.

-County council

-Derbyshire County Council has 64 elected county councillors, each for a single-member electoral division.
-The entire council is elected every four years.
-In June 2009, the Conservative Party took control from the Labour Party after 28 years.
-Derbyshire County Council returned to Labour control at the 2013 local elections, but reverted to Conservative control after the 2017 county council elections, when the number of Conservative seats rose from 18 to 37 – a ten-seat majority.
+There are two civil parishes in the borough, Brimington and Staveley.

+Derbyshire County Council has 64 county councillors and Chesterfield Borough Council 40 local councillors, both elected every four years.